 K. ABET Code of Conduct

 ABET holds its staff and expert volunteers to the highest standards of conduct.

-For your review, ABET’s Code of Conduct (Section IX of ABET Rules of Procedure) explicitly describes behavior that is and is not acceptable when you participate in ABET activities.
+For your review, ABET’s Code of Conduct (Section IV of ABET Board of Delegates Rules of Procedure) explicitly describes behavior that is and is not acceptable when you participate in ABET activities.

-In addition, you must abide by ABET’s Conflict of Interest and Confidentiality Policies in the Accreditation Policy and Procedure Manual, Sections II.B. and II.C.
+In addition, you must abide by ABET’s Conflict of Interest and Confidentiality Policies in the Accreditation Policy and Procedure Manual, Sections II.A. and II.B.